 “Follett Discover shows the professors pricing options and the lowest available price, where some of them haven’t even thought about that before,” says Brandi Zella ’13, ’15, who manages the River Hawk Shop’s textbook division.

-are working with professors who are actively trying to reduce costs for their students, and they are assembling resources that all faculty can use, says George Hart
+Meanwhile, the libraries are working with professors who are actively trying to reduce costs for their students, and they are assembling resources that all faculty can use, says George Hart, director of libraries.

 “We’ve been working with faculty who are early adopters and learning as we go,” Hart says.
 “They can select a book that costs the library $200 and serves 50 or more students a semester.”